Discussions avec mes parents

 Discussions avec mes parents ("Conversations with My Parents") is a Canadian television comedy series, which premiered in 2018 on Ici Radio-Canada Télé.
-A fictionalized version of the life of comedian François Morency based on his book, the series is set in Quebec City and stars Morency as himself, alongside Vincent Bilodeau and Marie-Ginette Guay as his parents Jean-Pierre and Rollande, Blaise Tardif as his brother Reynald, and Caroline Bouchard as his sister Judith.
+A fictionalized version of the life of comedian François Morency based on his book.
+The series is set in Quebec City and stars Morency as himself, alongside Vincent Bilodeau and Marie-Ginette Guay as his parents Jean-Pierre and Rollande, Blaise Tardif as his brother Reynald, and Caroline Bouchard as his sister Judith.

-The series premiered on September 10, 2018, and is filmed in Montreal, Quebec.
+The series premiered on September 10, 2018, and was filmed in Montreal, Quebec.
 A second season aired in 2019, a third season aired in 2020, with a fourth season slated to air in 2021.

 In June 2021, it was announced that NBCUniversal has purchased rights to produce an American remake of the series.